NSA Spying FAQ

 FAQ on EFF's Case Against AT&T (Hepting v.
 AT&T)

-What is EFF's lawsuit against AT&T, called Hepting v.
+What was EFF's lawsuit against AT&T, called Hepting v.
 AT&T, about?

 EFF filed a class-action lawsuit against AT&T, accusing the telecom giant of violating the law and the privacy of its customers by collaborating with the National Security Agency (NSA) in its massive and illegal domestic spying program to wiretap and data-mine Americans' communications.

-EFF, on behalf of a nationwide class of AT&T customers, is suing to stop this illegal conduct and hold AT&T responsible for its illegal collaboration in the government's domestic spying program, which has violated the law and damaged the fundamental freedoms of the American public.
-The lawsuit requests an injunction and damages under the statute.
+EFF, on behalf of a nationwide class of AT&T customers, sued to stop this illegal conduct and hold AT&T responsible for its illegal collaboration in the government's domestic spying program, which violated the law and damaged the fundamental freedoms of the American public.
+The lawsuit requested an injunction and damages under the statute.

-If the NSA did the illegal wiretapping and data-mining, why are you suing AT&T?
+If the NSA did the illegal wiretapping and data-mining, why did you sue AT&T?

 AT&T also violated the law, and the rights of its customers, by allowing and assisting with the illegal wiretapping and data-mining.
 The government's spying program would not be possible without AT&T's collaboration.
 AT&T should have been standing up for you and your privacy.
 In this country, we follow the law, we don't just follow orders.

-Why has EFF brought a class action against AT&T?
+Why did EFF bring a class action against AT&T?

-While the case focuses on the acts of AT&T Corp. (pre-merger), AT&T Inc. has begun a transition process designed to integrate the former SBC's telecommunications network with AT&T Corp.'s network, ultimately leading into unified networks.
-The lawsuit alleges that the facilities and technologies of the former SBC are being or will imminently be used to transmit the communications of AT&T Corp. customers, and will continue the violation of the privacy of its customers.
+While the case focused on the acts of AT&T Corp. (pre-merger), AT&T Inc. began a transition process designed to integrate the former SBC's telecommunications network with AT&T Corp.'s network, ultimately leading into unified networks.
+The lawsuit alleged that the facilities and technologies of the former SBC were being or would imminently be used to transmit the communications of AT&T Corp. customers, and would continue the violation of the privacy of its customers.

 How many customers did AT&T have?